npatta01/blog-data/source/_posts/hello-world.md

 - blog
 - setup

 ---
 Welcome to my blog.
-The blog will contain thigns that I foudn useful and I hope it might be of use to you too.
+The blog will contain things that I found useful and I hope it might be of use to you too.

 Btw, this blog is generated using [Hexo](http://hexo.io/)!